 World class winemakers

 The final ingredient comes from world class winemakers, which England has plenty of.
 Many having trained at the most prestigious central European wine houses and then turned their craft and knowledge to developing and producing English wines.
-Even the new boys such as Renegade London have had experience working with French vineyards.

 Still unsure where to start?